BII-Lab/Yeti-Project/doc/Yeti-DM-Sync.md

 1. Make a directory named "{ksk,zsk}-YYYYMMDD##", where YYYYMMDD is the current date and ## is a number, starting with 00.
 2. Put all of the desired KSK or ZSK files into the new directory.
-3. Create `ksk-iana-start-serial.txt` or `zsk-iana-start-serial.txt`
-   as appropriate, with a serial 2 days in the future.
+3. Create `iana-start-serial.txt` as appropriate, with a serial 2 days in the future.
 4. "git add"/"git commit"/"git push" of the directory.

 Generate a Yeti root zone